Spryx-AI/spryx-devops-workflows/README.md

 - Uses project's tox configuration for all steps
 - Simplified configuration with sensible defaults
 - Unified caching for faster builds
-- Coverage reporting to Codecov
+- Optional coverage reporting to Codecov

 **Usage Example:**